Dr. Dean Calsbeek ’97 Professor of Kinesiology; Dean of Natural and Applied Sciences

 Ph.D., Colorado State University

 M.S., Colorado State University

 B.A., Northwestern College

-Dr. Calsbeek has a doctorate in physiology and a master’s degree in exercise physiology.
-He serves as the program coordinator for the exercise science major, as well as the career concentrations in fitness management and strength & conditioning.
-He teaches courses in exercise physiology, exercise testing and prescription, nutrition, and human physiology.
-He also directs exercise science research and internships and serves as the faculty mentor for the Kinesiology Klub.
-A 1997 Northwestern graduate and former Raider football player, Professor Calsbeek assists the athletics department by announcing sporting events for Internet broadcasts.
+Dr. Calsbeek earned a doctorate in physiology and a master’s degree in exercise physiology from Colorado State University.
+He is the director of the Human Performance Lab and serves as the program coordinator for the exercise science major, as well as the career concentrations in fitness management and strength & conditioning.
+He teaches courses in exercise physiology and human physiology.
+He also directs exercise science research and internships and serves as the faculty mentor for the Society of Pre-Physical and Occupational Therapy Students (SPPOTS).
+A 1997 Northwestern graduate and former Raider football player, Professor Calsbeek assists the athletics department by announcing football games for Internet broadcasts.

 - Physiology of Exercise

 (4 credits) (Writing intensive) The study of the physiological effect of exercise on the human body.
 Emphasis will be given to metabolism, neuromuscular physiology, cardiopulmonary physiology, and the integration of all physiology systems.
 Prerequisites: BIO121 and 122 or BIO221 and 222, CHE101 and 102 or CHE111 and 112, or permission of instructor.
 Note: Course includes one 90-minute laboratory period per week.
 A fee is associated with this course.